- About Oxford University

 JMU students will be student affiliates at one of five Oxford colleges – Hertford, New, St. Catherine’s, Christ Church, Jesus – and will enjoy all the college privileges of regular Oxford students, including access to libraries, social events, clubs, and outings.
 See college websites at

 The application for admission for Oxford has a number of parts, all of which must be received by the oIP before your application can be processed.
-Please make certain that you have completed all steps in the application process.
+Please make certain that you have completed all steps in this application process.

 A completed Study At Oxford, Cambridge, and St Andrews Program application consists of the following components as listed below: